szefer-piotr/garden_food_webs/manuscript/manuscript_garden.md

 ---
 # Introduction

+[Herbivore diet breadth.
+Dietary specialization was associated with increased enemy-free space.
+Specialized species cannot afford to switch resources... i cannod dive deeply into details because i dont have these information]

-Succession is a complex ecological process, which includes many interacting abiotic and biotic component.
+[Early successional assembly, modified by biotic factor monipulation, and top down effects, generalists included and fungi moonipulattion].
+Succession is a complex ecological process, which includes interaction of abiotic and biotic factors driving its dynamics.
 Biotic components of the system create a network of interactions.
 Functional identity of species involved in interaction network as well as topology the network itself governs many important functions of the ecosystem.
 Network of interactions affects how the system behaves, based on the functional identity of the species involved.
 However for the tropical forests topology of these networks and how they depend on the higher trophic levels remain unknown.

-Long term debate on the control regime of ecosystems (top down and bottom up) is now considered to be a false dichotomy (Schmitz 2010, and there Hunter and Price 1992).
-Top-down vs bottom-up together can shape ecosystems.
-Nevertheless,depending on the species composition and character of interactions between modules in the interaction networks systems can be...
+Long term debate on the control regime of ecosystems (top down and bottom up) is now considered to be a false dichotomy (Schmitz 2010, and there Hunter and Price 1992), and top-down and bottom-up together can shape ecosystems. <<< Nevertheless,depending on the species composition and character of interactions between modules in the interaction networks systems can be...
 Depending on the character of these effects they can cause biomass responses of plant community or remain undetected if total biomass is considered.
-"Non-consumptive effects have a greater likelihood of propagating strong top-down control over plant abundance and community composition" Schmitz book.... succession in tropical forest can be mainly bottom-up controlled due to very fast growth of early successional plants.
+"Non-consumptive effects have a greater likelihood of propagating strong top-down control over plant abundance and community composition" Schmitz book... >>> succession in tropical forest could be mainly bottom-up controlled due to very fast growth of early successional plants.
 Predator removal, experiments however, can cause various consumptive and non-consumptive effects on the herbivores and on plants.

 But I would prefer to avoid this distinction.
 I would rather present it as a phenomenon, whether effects cascade down or not for different groups of organisms.
 Bottom up and top downmay co-occur but at different scales (Elschot et al. 2017)